yasenstar/PlantUML_in_Action/README.md

 [![PlantUML in Action](img/udemy-cover.png)](https://www.udemy.com/course/plantuml-in-action/?referralCode=D34C45B9FC7D631C0196)

-thanks for your supporting and appreciation to my work!
+If you want to view and learn this in structured course manner, and get certificate for your completion of the learning, welcome to visit [this course in Udemy](https://www.udemy.com/course/plantuml-in-action/?referralCode=D34C45B9FC7D631C0196) and enroll, thanks for your supporting and appreciation to my work!

+You can learn [What's New?](https://plantuml.com/news) from PlantUML homepage, thanks for Arnaud's encouragement and posting my practices in the page.
+It's my pleasure that I can have chance to contribute back to the community!

 ---